 However, if you are big into the trekking, you can do Chembra Peak Trek.
 2100 meters above sea level, Chembra is the highest peak in Wayanad.
-It is a challenging mountaineering endeavour and would take a full day.
+It is a challenging mountaineering endeavor and would take a full day.
 The scenic beauty of Wayanad, which is visible from the top of Chembra, is very exhilarating.
 The surrounding areas offer exceptional photo opportunities and camping at the peak is an unforgettable experience.
-You can also hire guides, sleeping bags, canvases, huts and trekking things.
+You can also hire guides, sleeping bags, canvases, huts, and trekking things.

 Besides that, I used to love going to an indoor climbing scene in Sydney.
 So, yes I love this sport and totally enjoy it even though it does scare me a little bit.
 Basically, I climbed down a vertical rock face while being securely tied to a rope and passing over a big rock.
 If taken adequate precautions, rock (or waterfall) rappelling is a safe and extremely thrilling adventure.

 4. Exploring Tea Plantation Estate

 There are 15 factories and tea leaves are usually handpicked by women.
 They pick approximately 100-120 kg a day.
 100 kg picked tea leaves to yield down to 25 kg of finished tea.
 Then after leaves are picked, they are taken to the factory for withering, rolling. fermentation, drying, sorting and packing.
 The high-quality tea is always hand-picked, and the medium quality tea is picked with a tool.
 While there I also discovered a premium tea called “white -tea” and from the first sip I was a fan.
 So, I bought two big packets which I am drinking as I’m writing this blog.
 Good memories!
 PS: Munnar in Kerala is preparing to welcome the ‘Neelakurinji blooming season’ in 2018 after waiting for 12 long years.

 5. Ezhuthapara Caves

 Inside the caves are pictorial drawings and engravings that indicate the presence of ancient human settlements in the region.
 Such as Stone Age rock engravings of human figures, animals, tools, vehicles, day-to-day occurrences and more.
 You can make it a day of exploring Ezhuthapara Caves, short hike and surrounding areas in a day.
 Above is our guide showing us some unusual engravings.

-Camera pieces of equipment I use to take photos:
+What I used to take photos:

-Accessories For Canon GX7 Mark ||
+Accessories For Canon GX7 Mark || Check it out here

 This is the good old Go pro that I take with me everywhere.
 I recommend it because it is small, lightweight and waterproof.
 I have had made many memories with this trusted item and looking forward to more.

-Accessories For Go Pro Hero 4
+Accessories For Go Pro Hero 4 Check it out here

 I have been using SanDisk since my first camera which was back in 2009.
 They build quality memory cards.
 I recommend getting at least two, just in case something happens to one of them.